jmendoza417/Global_Education/README.md

 8. What is the the higher completion per male?
 9. What is the the lowest completion per male?
 10. What is the the higher completion per female?
-11. What is the the lowest completion per male?
+11. What is the the lowest completion per female?
 12. Which countries have the higher Unployment rate according to lower rate completion?